 - The station’s primary power source and atmospherics systems are generally off-limits in terms of catastrophic sabotage, due to the impact they can have on the round.
 If you think you have a really good reason to mess with either, adminhelp first to get clearance.

-- Recalling a CT shuttle is not allowed as antag unless you get permission from staff first.
+- Recalling a transfer is not allowed as antag unless you get permission from staff first.

 On playing with antagonists

 - Knowledge of the antagonists and Syndicate Items is restricted.
-We expect players to allow traitors some leeway and as such have a list here of who and what can be recgonized and by who.
+Only weapons and mundane objects would be recognised at first glance.
+We expect players to allow traitors some leeway.
 We expect players to not powergame and give the antagonists a little leeway to get away with things.

 - Generally, avoid playing hero.
 There are certain opportunities every character can seize to overthrow an antagonist, but going rambo on syndicate ops as a frail, unarmed medical doctor constitutes a failure to roleplay and will likely end with you getting shot.
 Also, if you are unarmed, and being held at gunpoint, it is generally expected for you to comply with your captor, or risk suffering the consequences.
 Specifically concerning melee combat: knowing advanced close quarters combat moves requires legitimate training, having it as a hobby or some such for a character who then uses this knowledge to expertly dislocate limbs will not fly.
 Unless trained, you should restrict yourself to standard punches, kicks, shoving, and grabbing/throwing.